STIA - Summer Teaching Institute for Associates

 1130A Kerr Hall

-Registration Deadline for 2017: None.
+Registration Deadline for 2017: June 30.
 (Please register at your earliest convenience).
 Expect to receive a Welcome Message within several days.
 Late applications are encouraged!
 Our program is very flexible.

 NOTE: You may register for STIA before departmental hiring procedures and paperwork are complete.
 However, an appointment as an Associate for Summer Session is necessary to participate in the STIA program.